-How to Recognize Warning Signs of Dating Violence?
+How to Recognize Warning Signs of Dating Violence

 I would like to know what you think about this article and invite you to share it if it has been a blessing.
 If you are experiencing violence in your relationship, do not hesitate to seek help.
-You can write to me at email@example.com or at 407-618-0212.
+You can write to me at email@example.com or call 407-618-0212.